-Council first published its analysis in January 2012. - (b) To prepare and publish one or more objectives to meet any aims of the General Duty at least every four years. - 12.
-The three parts of the Public Sector Equality Duty set out in the Equality Act to eliminate unlawful discrimination, advance equality of opportunity, and to foster good relations mean that the Council must work in diverse ways to promote equality and cohesion, but always of central importance is the duty to ensure that the Council's decisions about its plans, strategies, work programmes and use of resources take full account of (have due regard to) potential impacts on people because of their Protected Characteristics. - 13.
-Whilst producing and publishing a specific Equality Policy no longer forms part of our public duties under law, Darlington Borough Council believes that having an

-- Equality Policy will help to ensure that it complies with the general and specific duties, assist in tackling discrimination and promoting community cohesion and improve its knowledge and awareness of equality and diversity issues. - 14.
+- Council's decisions about its plans, strategies, work programmes and use of resources take full account of (have due regard to) potential impacts on people because of their Protected Characteristics. - 19.
+Whilst producing and publishing a specific Equality Policy no longer forms part of our public duties under law, Darlington Borough Council believes that having an Equality Policy will help to ensure that it complies with the general and specific duties, assist in tackling discrimination and promoting community cohesion and improve its knowledge and awareness of equality and diversity issues. - 20.
 There are nine 'Protected Characteristics' as defined by the Equality Act 2010.

-Definitions of all the Protected Characteristics are set out in Annex 1. - 15.
+Definitions of all the Protected Characteristics are set out in Annex 1. - 21.
 Everyone shares one or more of these characteristics.
-We all have an age, sex and sexual orientation, for example, and therefore everybody has legal protection under the Public Sector Equality Duty. - 16.
-Whilst the three strands of the Public Sector Equality Duty (set out in paragraph 9 above) apply equally to all the Protected Characteristics, the Equality Act reinforces the duty in relation to disabled people.
-The Equality Duty also explicitly recognises that disabled people's needs may be different from those of non-disabled people.
-Under the Act, there is a duty to make reasonable adjustments where a disabled person is at a substantial disadvantage in comparison with persons who are not disabled. - 17.
-The Equality Act reflects this by requiring public bodies to advance equality of opportunity between disabled and non-disabled people.
-This may mean treating disabled people more favourably than others, and making reasonable adjustments to activities to enable disabled people to benefit or participate.
-It may also mean using exceptions to laws such as employment legislation that allow different treatment for disabled people. - 18.
+We all have an age, sex and sexual orientation, for example, and therefore everybody has legal protection under the Public Sector Equality Duty. - 22.
 The duty to have due regard recognises that sometimes difficult choices have to be made that may cause disadvantage, particularly in the current period of severe restrictions on public funding and the consequent reductions in services.
-However, having due regard also means that it is vital that decision makers have full information about the potential impact of their decisions on people because of their Protected Characteristics, and this policy seeks to ensure that all relevant information is made available through the process of equality impact assessment (EIA). - 19.
-The Council has developed and used EIA as the tool for identifying, assessing and reporting the effects of actions, services and proposals (referred to throughout this document as activities) on people in respect of their legally Protected

-Characteristics.
-This policy adopts the established approach to EIA, but updates some key aspects.

-20. Guidance to carrying out EIA is set out in Annex 2.
+However, having due regard also means that it is vital that decision makers have full information about the potential impact of their decisions on people because of their Protected Characteristics, and this policy seeks to ensure that all relevant information is made available through the process of Equality Impact Assessment (EIA). - 23.
+The Council has developed and used EIA as the tool for identifying, assessing and reporting the effects of actions, services and proposals (referred to throughout this document as activities) on people in respect of their legally Protected Characteristics.
+This policy adopts the established approach to EIA, but updates some key aspects. - 24.
+Guidance to carrying out EIA is set out in Annex 3.